cristinacolpos/PELA-blocks/README.md

 ## Advanced Calibration

-An alternative set of individual calibration blocks with technic holes are available.
+An alternative set of individual calibration blocks are available.
 See [Advanced Calibration](ADVANCED-CALIBRATION)

 ## PELA-compatible Part Designs